GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers: Introduction

-We validate \ours{} across diverse scenarios: on the CLEVR dataset \citep{johnson2017clevr}, \ours{} uncovers classification rules in a controlled setting with complex compositionality; on the CelebA dataset \citep{celeba}, \ours{} discovers fine-grained relationships between data features and classification outcomes; and on the BDD-OIA dataset \citep{yu2020bdd100k}, \ours{} identifies biases in a challenging domain with complex driving scenes.
-Overall, our contributions are: \begin{itemize}[leftmargin=10pt,topsep=0pt,itemsep=0pt,parsep=0pt,partopsep=0pt] \item We introduce GIFT, the first framework for global, faithful, interpretable explanations for vision classifiers. \item We derive global explanations by combining two ideas: (1) gathering counterfactual signals across the model's input domain, which are inherently causal although very local; and (2) reasoning with an LLM to uncover global insights from those local signals.
-Both ideas and their combined synergy are novel, to our knowledge. \item We analyze two complementary causal metrics, demonstrating their relationship, and providing \ours{} with verification tools to measure causal association. \item We validate \ours{}'s ability to generate accurate, meaningful, global explanations across domains and use cases. \end{itemize}
+We validate \ours{} across diverse binary-classification scenarios: on the CLEVR dataset \citep{johnson2017clevr}, \ours{} uncovers classification rules in a controlled setting with complex compositionality; on the CelebA dataset \citep{celeba}, \ours{} discovers fine-grained relationships between data features and classification outcomes; and on the BDD-OIA dataset \citep{yu2020bdd100k}, \ours{} identifies biases in a challenging domain with driving scenes.
+Our contributions are: \begin{itemize} \item We introduce the first framework for global, textual, and counterfactual explanations for vision classifiers.
+The faithfulness of the explanations is supported by causality quantification. \item We derive global explanations by combining two ideas: (1) gathering counterfactual signals across the model's input domain, which are inherently causal although very local; and (2) reasoning with an LLM to uncover global insights from those local signals.
+Both ideas and their combined synergy are novel, to our knowledge. \item We analyze two complementary causal metrics, demonstrating their relationship, and providing \ours{} with verification tools to measure causal association. \item We validate \ours{}'s ability to generate meaningful global explanations across several natural image domains and use cases in binary classification. \end{itemize}